By Mexico specialist Chris

 But, for me, the real reason for coming to this part of the country is the chance to visit the town's surrounding villages, where pre-Hispanic traditions remain strong.
 You'll hear the soft shushing sounds of the Mayan language, still widely spoken in these communities.

 If you wish, your guide will sensitively arrange for you to enter a local church.
 At first glance, the churches in villages such as Chamula and San Lorenzo de Zincantán look like weathered Catholic houses of worship.
 But, when I stepped inside them, I experienced the full, sensory force of the locals' Mayan and Catholic syncretic beliefs.

 Pictures of saints adorned the walls, candles were blinking everywhere, people sat on the floor chanting, and shamans were performing rituals to heal afflicted children, as young boys set off fireworks.

 San Cristóbal de la Casas has many excellent places to stay, but Guayaba Inn gets my vote.
-Situated in the town's traditional El Cerillo quarter, a ten-minute walk from the central zone, it's impeccably clean and has a pleasant patio surrounded by orchids.
+Situated in the town's traditional El Cerrillo quarter, a ten-minute walk from the central zone, it's impeccably clean and has a pleasant patio surrounded by orchids.
 Rooms feature four-poster beds, spacious en suites and the owners’ artwork.

-Visit archeological sites with a private guide
+Visit archaeological sites with a private guide